ddewaele/web-gpio-react/README.md

 ## Introduction

+**Note:*** This is the ES6 migration branch where I'm currently converting everything to ES6

 Sample ReactJS project acting as a frontend for my UDOO Neo / Rasperry PI.

 The software consists of a frontend (ReactJS) and backend (NodeJS) enabeling you to